Seldaek/monolog/doc/02-handlers-formatters-processors.md

 ### Log to files and syslog

 - [_StreamHandler_](https://github.com/Seldaek/monolog/blob/main/src/Monolog/Handler/StreamHandler.php): Logs records into any PHP stream, use this for log files.
-- [_RotatingFileHandler_](https://github.com/Seldaek/monolog/blob/main/src/Monolog/Handler/RotatingFileHandler.php): Logs records to a file and creates one logfile per day.
+- [_RotatingFileHandler_](https://github.com/Seldaek/monolog/blob/main/src/Monolog/Handler/RotatingFileHandler.php): Logs records to a file and creates one log file per day.
   It will also delete files older than `$maxFiles`.
 You should use [logrotate](https://linux.die.net/man/8/logrotate) for high profile setups though, this is just meant as a quick and dirty solution.